Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Lille and Winnipeg.
+To all the kids in Copenhagen and Tehran.

-I'm losing my edge to the art-school Mumbai kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school New York kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.